sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 --------------------------

 * For discussion and feedback [post in the community group](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000LhvN) or raise well defined issues and ideas via the [Issues feature](https://github.com/douglascayers/sfdx-mass-action-scheduler/issues).
-* Watch my [Automation Hour webinar](https://youtu.be/XYBKrrXgBxA?list=PL-oxrNbxQl3-Wp8k-z3pa2y_VOw88TMfw) introducing the tool and demos.
+* Watch my [Automation Hour webinar](https://youtu.be/XYBKrrXgBxA?list=PL-oxrNbxQl3-Wp8k-z3pa2y_VOw88TMfw) introducing the tool and demos (UI in the video is out of date, but concepts are solid).
 * Read the [wiki page](https://github.com/douglascayers/sfdx-mass-action-scheduler/wiki) for further documentation on Mass Action Scheduler.
 * Read the [FAQ page](https://github.com/douglascayers/sfdx-mass-action-scheduler/wiki/Frequently-Asked-Questions) to help troubleshoot technical issues.